 Notice the funding sources at the top of the page.
-The budgeted FTE line shows the amount of your position that is funded under each source.
-At the end of each month, you should be able to show you worked approximately the number of hours in accordance with your funding.
+The budgeted FTE line shows the amount of the position that is funded under each source.
+At the end of each month, the employee should be able to show they worked approximately the number of hours in accordance with funding.